-Going right back to the days of Roman slaves rowing ships across the Mediterranean, music has long helped people get into a rhythm with their activity.
 In a 2012 study by C. J. Bacon of Sheffield Hallam University, participants who cycled in time to music required 7% less oxygen to do the same work as cyclists who didn’t synchronise their movements with background music.
-The study suggested music not only acted like a metronome to help athletes maintain a steady pace, it could reduce false steps and decrease energy expenditure.
+The study suggested music not only acted like a metronome for their foot strikes to help athletes maintain a steady pace, it could reduce false steps and decrease energy expenditure.

 Music distracts us from pain and fatigue, elevates mood, increases endurance, reduces perceived effort and may even promote metabolic efficiency.
 When listening to music, we run further, bike longer and swim faster than usual – often without realising it.

-There has long been an association between music with a fast beat and high-intensity activity, but research suggests this hits a ceiling at about 145 beats per minute – anything higher doesn’t add to motivation or performance.
+There has long been an association between music with a fast beat (high BPM) and high-intensity activity, but research suggests this hits a ceiling at about 145 beats per minute – anything higher doesn’t add to motivation or running performance.

 HERE’S HOW IT WORKS

 Karageorghis has claimed that music can “reduce the perception of effort significantly and increase endurance by as much as 15%.”
 Here’s why: signs of extreme exertion, such as rising levels of lactate in the muscles, higher heart rate and heavy sweating tell your body it needs a break.
 Music competes with this physiological feedback for the brain’s conscious attention, distracting the body’s urge to stop.
 At the same time, music can change our perception of effort while training because we focus less on our breathing and other signs of exertion.